-427 RICE ROAD, WELLAND, ONTARIO, L3C 7C1 TELEPHONE (905) 735-0240 FAX (905) 735-9710
+$427\ \text{RICE ROAD, WELLAND, ONIARIO, L3C 7C1}\quad \text{TELEPHONE (905) }735\text{-}0240\quad \text{FAX (905) }735\text{-}9710$

 This information is being collected pursuant to the provisions of the Municipal Freedom of Information and Protection of Privacy Act and under the Authority of The Education Act., c.
 129, s.
 60 and will be used for the purposes of determining suitability of volunteer drivers.
-Questions about the collection of this information should be directed to the Superintendent of Education, Niagara Catholic District School Board name of teacher or ather volunteer driver (except student drivers see Policy 302.4)

-This will authorize

-or

-1. To transport students participating in the events listed on the attached school schedule

-To transport students participating in the following school activity: $\mathbf{2}$

-VEHICLE INFORMATION $\sim 1000$ MAKE YEAR.

-All "Thip Drivers" including Volunteer Drivers are advised that, in order to bring into effect the Board's Excess Liability insurance, they should:

-Use a licensed automobile which carries valid third-party liability insurance as required under Legislation a. in the Province of Ontario;

-Provide the Board prompt written notice, with all available particulars, of any accident arising out of the use b. of a licensed automobile during a trip on business of the Board;

-- Be aware that the Board's excess liability insurance comes into effect only after the "Trip Drivers" insurance c. has been exhausted, to a combined total of \$20,000,000; - d.
-Be aware that any change to the volunteer's vehicle, the cost of any insurance deductible or premium adjustment as the result of an accident while the vehicle is being used on board-related business is NOT covered by the school board's Excess Automobile Liability insurance. - Note: \A "Thip Driver" is defined as any person (except a student driver) authorized by the Board, who has agreed to be a driver for a certain trip while they are driving their own or another licensed automobile; to include trustees, employees, teachers, parents, volunteers and officials of the Board.

-DECLARATION TO BE SIGNED BY DRIVER

-I declare that I hold an unrestricted driver's license and am authorized to drive in Ontario, and my vehicle is insured by a valid automobile liability insurance policy as required by Ontario law.
+Questions about the collection of this information should be directed to the Superintendent of Education, Niagara Catholic District School Board to the Superimentality of Eudea AGOLA A GOGGE C Datio College Board This will authorize 1.
+To transport students participating in the ev - · · · · · · · · · · · · · · · · · · · 2. or To transport students participating in the following school activity: · · · · · · · · · · · · · · · · · · · DATE SCHOOL NAME PRINCIE PALS SIGNATURE VEHIC LE INFORMATION 1 MAKE THE CITY ALLOWS STORAGE SECTIONS YEAR LICENCE# All "Trip Drivers" including Volunteer Drivers are advised that, in order to bring into effect the Board's Excess Liability insurance, they should: a.
+Use a licensed automobile which carries valid third-party liability insurance as required under Legislation in the Province of Ontario; b.
+Provide the Board prompt written notice, with all available particulars, of any accident arising out of the use of a licensed automobile during a trip on business of the Board; c.
+Be aware that the Board's excess liability insurance comes into effect only after the "Trip Drivers" insurance has been exhausted, to a combined total of \$20,000,000; d.
+Be aware that any change to the volunteer's vehicle, the cost of any insurance deductible or premium adjustment as the result of an accident while the vehicle is being used on board-related business is NOT covered by the school board's Excess Automobile Liability insurance.
+Note: A "Trip Driver" is defined as any person (except a student driver) authorized by the Board, who has agreed to be a driver for a certain trip while they are driving their own or another licensed automobile; to include trustees, employees, teachers, parents, volunteers and officials of the Board.
+ARATION TO BE SIGNED BY DRIVER e that I hold an unrestricted driver's license and a am authorized to rive in O entario, and my vehicle is insured by a valid I declare that I hold an unrestricted driver's license and am authorized to drive in Ontario, and my vehicle is insured by a valid automobile liability insurance policy as required by Ontario law.
 I declare that the vehicle described above is mechanically fit and that there are seat belts in working condition for all passengers.
-DATE

-SIGNATURE OF DRIVER

-DECLARATION TO BE SIGNED BY OWNER OF VEHICLE

-(If volunteer driver does not own vehicle)

-I declare that I have authorized \ to drive my vehicle to transport students participating in the school event(s) listed on this form.

-I declare that he/she holds an unrestricted driver's license, is authorized to drive and is insured as an operator under the vehicle's liability insurance
+SIGNATURE OF DRIVER DATE ARATION TO BE SIGNED BY OWNER O F VEHICLE (II volu unteer driver does not own vehicle) e that I have authorized chool event(s) listed on this form. to drive e my vehicle to transport students participating I declare that he/she holds an unrestricted driver's license, is authorized to drive and is insured as an operator under the vehicle's liability insurance.
 I declare that the vehicle described above is mechanically fit and that there are seat belts in working condition for all passengers.

-SIGNATURE OF OWNER OF VEHICLE (if volunteer driver does not own the vehicle) DATE
+SIGNAT URE OF OWNER OF VEHICLE (if volunteer driver doe s not own the vehic cle) DA' TE .

-OCTOBER 2003
+HYMG5YRAYRAF019HM65